Code-Institute-Submissions/purple-hex-studios/README.md

 ### Typography

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Chakra Petch](https://fonts.google.com/specimen/Lato) was used for all text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.